awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 **Note**
 AWS KMS is replacing the term *customer master key \(CMK\)* with *AWS KMS key* and *KMS key*\.
 The concept has not changed\.
 To prevent breaking changes, AWS KMS is keeping some variations of this term\.

 An *AWS KMS key* is a logical representation of a cryptographic key\.
 A KMS key contains metadata, such as the key ID, [key spec](#key-spec), [key usage](#key-usage), creation date, description, and [key state](key-state.md)\.
-Most importantly, it contains a reference to the [key material](#key-material) that is used when you run cryptographic operations with the KMS key\.
+Most importantly, it contains a reference to the [key material](#key-material) that is used when you perform cryptographic operations with the KMS key\.

-You create KMS keys in AWS KMS\.
-Symmetric KMS keys and the private keys of asymmetric KMS key never leave AWS KMS unencrypted\.
+You can create a KMS key with cryptographic key material generated in AWS KMS [FIPS validated hardware security modules](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4177)\.
+The key material for symmetric KMS keys and the private keys of asymmetric KMS key never leaves AWS KMS unencrypted\.
 To use or manage your KMS keys, you must use AWS KMS\.
 For information about creating and managing KMS keys, see [Managing keys](getting-started.md)\.
 For information about using KMS keys, see the [AWS Key Management Service API Reference](https://docs.aws.amazon.com/kms/latest/APIReference/)\.

 By default, AWS KMS creates the key material for a KMS key\.
 You cannot extract, export, view, or manage this key material\.
 The only exception is the public key of an asymmetric key pair, which you can export for use outside of AWS\.
 Also, you cannot delete this key material; you must [delete the KMS key](deleting-keys.md)\.
-However, you can [import your own key material](importing-keys.md) into a KMS key or create the key material for a KMS key in the AWS CloudHSM cluster associated with an [AWS KMS custom key store](custom-key-store-overview.md)\.
+However, you can [import your own key material](importing-keys.md) into a KMS key, or use a [custom key store](#keystore-concept) to create KMS keys that use key material in your AWS CloudHSM cluster, or key material in an external key manager that you own and manage outside of AWS\.

 AWS KMS also supports [multi\-Region keys](multi-region-keys-overview.md), which let you encrypt data in one AWS Region and decrypt it in a different AWS Region\.